hanjinliu/whitecanvas/rst/index.rst

 whitecanvas
 ===========

-`whitecanvas` is a type safe and backend independent plotting library for Python.
+:mod:`whitecanvas` is a type safe and backend independent plotting library for Python.

 Source
 ======